StringerMus/keyboard-warrior/README.md

 ![introduction](media/intro.png)

 ### Game-area
 The game-area will be where users will spend most of the time on the site and where the javascript has been implemented.
-The game-area can be broken down into 3 more sections - the challenge, user input and time.
+The game-area can be broken down into 4 more sections - the challenge, user input, time and replay.

 #### The Challenge
 The user is presented with the instruction to type the challenge sentence below, the challenge is an array of sentences that have been taken from idioms.